nabla-c0d3/ssl-kill-switch2/README.md

 * PreferenceLoader

-Then, download the latest pre-compiled package available in the release tab of the SSL Kill Switch 2's GitHub page, copy it to the device and install it:
+Then, download the latest pre-compiled package available in the release tab of the SSL Kill Switch 2's GitHub page.
+Copy it to the device, install it and respring the device:

     dpkg -i <package>.deb

-Respring the device:

     killall -HUP SpringBoard

 There should be a new menu in the device's Settings where you can enable the extension.
 Finally, kill and restart the App you want to test.

 The tweak can later be uninstalled using: